aia89/install_multiple_packages_for_CentOS/README.md

-# install_ssh
+# demo
-this is ssh installation yml
+This is ansible playbook yml